 It does so in a few key ways.
 Your thyroid levels influence whether you ovulate.
 They also affect globulin production, a protein that protects the hormones in your body.
 Women with low thyroid production are more likely to develop ovarian cysts.
 Having high thyroid levels can make your pituitary gland produce prolactin, which prevents the production of estrogen.
 Additionally, it affects the development of ovarian follicles, impairs insulin sensitivity, and decrease coagulation factors.

-How Likely Am I to Have It?
+How Likely Am I To Have Fibroids?

 There are lifestyle factors that can affect your likelihood of getting fibroids, such as a diet high in red meat, low in fruits and vegetables, and regularly drinking alcohol.
 Additional factors that may increase your probability of suffering from fibroids, thyroid disease, or both include: